Photography Fees, Rates & Prices in Singapore

 Owning a website is essential for businesses nowadays.
 There is a one-time cost for building up the website and then subsequently, maintenance cost for updates.
 Besides having to design the website, which can be outsourced at a cost, the photographer needs to produce the contents, such as copywriting, including the service agreement.
 The domain name and web space (server) both require money.
 The web space can also be used to store photographs for clients to retrieve.

 Marketing can be done both online and offline.
 It includes posting photographs on social media websites.
-Without doing these, you are likely unable to get to know the photographer's portfolio.
+Online marketing requires gigantic amount of time and effort.
+Without doing these, you are likely unable to get to know the photographer and his portfolio.

 Big photography companies may own an office or even studio, which requires rental fee.
 Depending on the scale of the photography company and the requirements of the shoot itself, there may be fees for the rental of offices or studios.